FredHutch/sc-howto/samba/README.md

     12/26/17 12:31:33  12/26/17 22:31:25  krbtgt/YOURREALM.COM@YOURREALM.COM
     	renew until 01/02/18 12:31:25

-join the computer to the domain and restart the samba services.
+Join the computer to the domain and restart the samba services.
 Please note the option --base.
 This is the AD organizational unit (OU) the computer account will be created in.
-By default this is cn=Computers but if you have a computer OU in your Department it would be --base "ou=Computers,ou=Department"
+By default this is cn=Computers but if you have a computer OU in your department you would use --base "ou=Computers,ou=Department"

     msktutil --create --service host/$(hostname -s | tr '/a-z/' '/A-Z/') --service host/$(hostname -f) --set-samba-secret --enctypes 0x4 --dont-expire-password --description "Samba Server by msktutil" --base "cn=Computers"